suryansh076/myportfolio/README.md

-This is a website built to showcase my technical and web design skills.
+This is a website built to showcase my technical and web designing skills.